gpawlows/Extract.Transform.Load-Life_Expectancy/README.md

 ### Load

 The final database with the following features were chosen to expediate the process for analysis of the life expectancy dataset.
+PostgresSQL was the chosen database medium due to the relational nature of the inquiry and the stability of the Postgres platform.
+One table containing all of the features could also allow for easier multivariate analysis, which was not possible before joining the data in this manner.

 ## Data Dictionary